ddanier/nur/README.md

 programming language, packaging system or anything.
 As in the end the `nurfile` is basically a normal `nu` script you can put into this whatever you like.

-See `nu` [custom commands](https://www.nushell.sh/book/custom_commands.html) for details on how to define tasks and at least read through the [nu quick tour](https://www.nushell.sh/book/quick_tour.html) to understand some basics and benefits about `nu` scripting.
+I recommend reading "Working with `nur`" below to get an overview how to use `nur`.
+Also I recommend reading the `nu` documentation about  [custom commands](https://www.nushell.sh/book/custom_commands.html) for details on how to define `nu` commands (and `nur` tasks) and at least read through the [nu quick tour](https://www.nushell.sh/book/quick_tour.html) to understand some basics and benefits about `nu` scripting.

 ## Installing `nur`

-As of now `nur` is not available in common package managers.
+As of now `nur` is not available using common package managers.
 This is however no issue as `cargo` allows you to install packages into your own user directory.

 **Note:** You need to have `cargo` installed for this to work.
 See [cargo install docs](https://doc.rust-lang.org/cargo/getting-started/installation.html)